-During 2022, LGIM engaged with 665 companies globally, voted on over 66,000 resolutions and opposed 4,700 director elections due to governance concerns.
+During 2023, LGIM engaged with 2,050 companies globally, voted on 148,794 resolutions worldwide and opposed 52% of all management-proposed, pay-related proposals due to governance concerns.
 It continued and increased their progressive stance on income inequality, diversity and board independence.
 The voting behaviour is shown in the chart below and demonstrates LGIM's policy of active engagement and willingness to vote against management if it is considered necessary.
 LGIM provided meaningful examples of their engagement policy.
 The Trustee, on the advice of its advisors, determined that the voting behaviour of LGIM was aligned with the Scheme's stewardship priorities.